 Solution 4: Disable IPv6 on Your Active Connection

-- Open the Run dialog box by pressing Windows logo key + R key together.
+- Open the Run dialog box by pressing the Windows logo key + R key together.
 Then type “ncpa.cpl” in it and click OK.

 - When the Internet Connection window opens, double-click on your active Network Adapter.

 - Then click Properties and locate the Internet Protocol Version 6 entry on the list.
-Disable the check box next to this entry and click OK.
+Disable the checkbox next to this entry and click OK.
 Restart your computer in order to confirm the changes and check to see if the problem occurs in “ipconfig” again.

-Solution 5: (Re)start Your DHCP Client Service
+Solution 5: Restart Your DHCP Client Service

 DHCP Client Service managed these problems and if the service has stopped or malfunctioned, the best thing you can do is to simply (re)start it and hope for the best.
-It has helped several users as this service absolutely needs to be running on your computer in order for command like “ipconfig /renew” to work.
+It has helped several users as this service absolutely needs to be running on your computer in order for commands like “ipconfig /renew” to work.

 - Open the Run dialog box by using the Windows Key + R key combination on your keyboard.
 Type “services.msc” in the box without the quotation marks and click OK in order to open Services.

-- Locate DHCP Client Service in the services list, right-click on it and select Properties from the context menu which appears.
+- Locate DHCP Client Service in the services list, right-click on it, and select Properties from the context menu which appears.

 - If the service is started (you can check that just next to the Service status message), you should spot it immediately by clicking the Stop button in the middle of the window.
 If it is stopped, leave it as it is (for now, of course).

 - Make sure that the option under the Startup type menu in the DHCP Client Service’s properties is set to Automatic before you proceed with the instructions.
 Confirm any dialogue boxes which may appear when you set the startup type.
-Click on the Start button at the middle of the window before exiting.
+Click on the Start button in the middle of the window before exiting.